 Lancia Fulvia Coupe

-Of the rest of the Europeans, Borgward went broke in 1961; Porsche developed its niche in the luxury sports car market with the famous, distinctive and durable 911 series, (introduced 1964); Volvo built its reputation as a staid but reliable, safe car with their 142, 144 and 164 models (introduced 1967); Saab began to be taken seriously when it replaced the strange looking Saab 95 and 96 with the 99 series in 1967; BMW had tested the waters with the New Class (introduced 1962), but like Saab and Volvo, began taking things very seriously in 1968 with the introduction of the E3 series, from which BMW's curent model range has evolved.
+Of the rest of the Europeans, Borgward went broke in 1961; Porsche developed its niche in the luxury sports car market with the famous, distinctive and durable 911 series, (introduced 1964); Volvo built its reputation as a staid but reliable, safe car with their 142, 144 and 164 models (introduced 1967); Saab began to be taken seriously when it replaced the strange looking Saab 96 with the 99 series in 1967; BMW had tested the waters with the New Class (introduced 1962), but like Saab and Volvo, began taking things very seriously in 1968 with the introduction of the E3 series, from which BMW's curent model range has evolved.
 Of the three major French players, Peugeot and Renault made the biggest inroads into the Australian market.

 In the mid 1960s, Renault Australia was set up in Heidelberg, Melbourne.
 Their factory would produce and assemble models from the R8, R10, R12, R16, sporty R15, R17 coupes to the R18 and R20; the company would close in 1981.
 Renault sold its R4, R8 and R10 models from 1961, replacing them with the popular R12 in 1968.
 The larger R16 (introduced 1966), with its unusual liftback styling, developed a small but devoted following.
 Interestingly Renault Australia did not just concentrate on Renaults, they also built and marketed Peugeots as well.